Editor’s Note: This guide was updated in June 2020 to reflect product changes.

 And for people who’ve already identified or given you their email address (this is where it gets awesome) you’ll get enriched data for that contact, including their name, location, job and company information, links to their social profiles and more:

-You can use any of this information to have a better conversation with your new leads, like “Hey Andrew – saw you’re on our pricing page.
+You can use any of this information to have a better conversation with your new leads, like “Hey Peter – saw you’re on our pricing page.
 Anything I can help with?”

 A Few Other Things You Should Know About Live Chat